The MA Program in Philosophy

 who elect to participate in the TOP Program are eligible to apply for

 Teaching Fellowships.
-Selected students have the opportunity to assist as Writing Instructors in First Year Seminars for undergraduates offered by the Department of Philosophy, under the
+Selected students have the opportunity to conduct their own course under the

 supervision and mentoring of department faculty.
 Currently, Teaching Fellows are paid $4000 for conducting their work.